Nancy4510/SEI-TicTacToe-Project/README.md

 -JavaScript
 - JQuery

-## **Unsolved Problems**
+## **Unsolved Issues**
 - I still need to be able to determine a tie.

 ## **Future**

 Although I was able to complete the project, I do want to continue working on it and making it better.
 I would certianly like to have both the sign-up and sign-in box to be next to eachother than having them vertical.
 I would also like to have the change password section to be on top of the page, as well as the sign-out button.
 I do want to make the code more cleaner where I don't repeat myself over and over again.

 ## **Wireframe**
 ![Wireframe](/wireframe.jpeg)